Research Supervision

 I teach in the Design Studies program within the UTS School of Design.
 I have taught design and art subjects at the School of the Art Institute of Chicago, UNSW and the University of Canberra.

-(Co-supervisor), Geoff Isaac, “Design for the environmental emergency: Plastic chairs as a case study for the transition to low-carbon product design” (w/ Primary Sup: P McNeil/ Co-Sup: S Lie) (under examination).
+Geoff Isaac, “Design for the environmental emergency: Plastic chairs as a case study for the transition to low-carbon product design” PhD thesis (Sydney: University of Technology Sydney, 2022).
+(Principal Sup: P McNeil/ Co-Supervisors S. Lie & JA Stein.)
+Note: Isaac’s PhD research led to his new monograph, Rethinking Plastics in Product Design (Bloomsbury 2025).

 Key teaching areas